 Kevin was near three, and I was almost eleven.
 But as brothers we had formed a close bond.
 Kevin had character, he had pizazz.
 He was tireless, expressive and as naughty as a two-year-old can be.
 Kevin was hyperactive.

-Kevin was so full of life it bubbled and spilled over to everyone around him.
+Kevin was so full of life, it bubbled and spilled over to everyone around him.
 He was also incredibly coordinated.
 He could toss a tiny lincoln log in the air and swing a little bat and hit it as well as I could.

 I can imagine now that time must have moved slowly for him, but for the rest of us it was all we could do to keep up with him.
-Where did he get that energy?

 Even when no neighbors had seen him, and I couldn’t find my brother I felt sure he would turn up, he always did.
 Someone looking for him would find him, or he would just appear as he had in the past from an unexpected place to the surprise of us all.
-Once my mother looked out the living room window of our neighbors house and saw, to her horror Kevin taking a dump next to the tree in the front yard.
+Once my mother looked out the living room window of our neighbor’s house and, to her horror, saw Kevin next to the tree, taking a dump in the front yard.

-I have rebuilt my life over that spot, that afternoons unimaginable moment.
+I have rebuilt my life over that spot, that afternoon’s unimaginable moment.